labring/sealos/docs/4.0/docs/design/registry-image.md

-# 镜像打包与分发设计
+# image packaging and distribution design

-## 背景
+## background

-当前镜像管理方式有几个问题:
+There are several problems with the current image management method:

-1. registry 模块与 filesystem 耦合，应该单独拆出一个管理模块
+1. The registry module is coupled with the filesystem, and a separate management module should be removed.
-2. docker 镜像放在集群镜像里面，会导致集群镜像大小非常大，而且推送到仓库中实际上是有很多多余文件，浪费空间
+2. The docker image is placed in the cluster image, which will cause the size of the cluster image to be very large, and there are actually many redundant files pushed to the warehouse, wasting space
-3. 分发的时候通过 scp 分发非常低效，也会存在部分多余分发的情况
+3. When distributing, it is very inefficient to distribute through scp, and there will be some redundant distribution.
-4. 无法充分利用 nydus 的特性对集群镜像分发，需要作一些转换，集成 nydus 方式也不够干净
+4. It is impossible to make full use of the characteristics of nydus to distribute cluster images, and some conversions are required.
+The way of integrating nydus is not clean enough.
-5. 在线和离线两种场景都把所有东西拉下来，在可以联网的服务上没有这个必要
+5. Both online and offline scenarios Pull everything down, it is not necessary for services that can be networked
-6. 多架构分发需要自己去判断目标机器系统架构
+6. Multi-architecture distribution requires you to judge the system architecture of the target machine by yourself

-## 方案设计
+## design

-### 构建过程
+### build process

-1. Build 的时候对集群镜像里面的 Docker 镜像不作任何处理，以保障集群镜像"很小"
+1. When building, the Docker image in the cluster image is not processed to ensure that the cluster image is "small"
-2. CloudImage 完全兼容 OCI
+2. CloudImage is fully compatible with OCI

-### Save 过程
+### save procedure

-1. 把之前在 Build 过程中缓存容器镜像的动作后置到 Save 命令中，此时去解析 manifests 目录，chart 目录以及 imageList，然后把容器镜像单独放到 registry 目录.
+1. Put the previous action of caching the container image in the Build process into the Save command, then parse the manifests directory, chart directory and imageList, and then put the container image in the registry directory separately.
-2. 把集群镜像也保存到 registry 目录中.
+2. Save the cluster image to In the registry directory.
-3. Save 的产物就是 registry 目录和一些配置信息的打包.
+3. The product of Save is the package of the registry directory and some configuration information.

-### Run 过程
+### Run process

-1. registry module 根据 registry 的配置拉起 registry.
+1. The registry module pulls up the registry according to the registry's configuration.
-2. 根据 CloudImage Name 在所有节点拉取集群镜像
+2. Pull the cluster image on all nodes based on CloudImage Name
-3. 启动 k8s 和 guest
+3. start k8s and guest
-4. kubelet 自动拉起其它镜像
+4. kubelet automatically pulls other mirrors
-5. 可以利用运行时自身能力去判断多架构并拉取对应架构的镜像
+5. You can use the runtime's own capabilities to judge multiple architectures and pull the mirrors of the corresponding architectures

-### 加速方案
+### acceleration program

-在此方案基础上就可以直接制作 containerd+nydus 的 runtime 镜像，直接使用 nydus 的能力，同时提升集群镜像与容器镜像的分发速度
+On the basis of this solution, you can directly create the runtime image of containerd+nydus, directly use the capabilities of nydus, and improve the distribution speed of cluster images and container images.